Park Güell

 Park Güell (Parc Güell /ca/; Parque Güell) is a complex of parks and gardens in Barcelona with architectural elements, located in the La Salut neighborhood of the Gràcia district in Barcelona, Catalonia, Spain.
 It is situated on the southern slope of the Turó del Carmel hill, part of the Collserola mountain range, overlooking the city.
 The separate Parc del Carmel lies on the northern side of the same hill.

 In the context of Barcelona's late 19th and early 20th-century urban expansion, Catalan industrialist and art patron Eusebi Güell commissioned architect Antoni Gaudí, a leading figure of the aesthetic movement in Catalan modernism, to design a park.

 Construction took place between 1900 and 1914, and the park officially opened to the public in 1926.
-In 1984, UNESCO designated the park a World Heritage Site, recognizing it as part of the "Works of Antoni Gaudí" collection.
+In 1984, UNESCO designated the park a World Heritage Site, recognizing it as part of the "Works of Antoni Gaudí" collection and stating "the architecture of the park combined elements from the Arts and Crafts movement, Symbolism, Expressionism, and Rationalism, and presaged and influenced many forms and techniques of 20th-century Modernism."

 Description

 Park Güell reflects Gaudí's distinctive artistic sensibilities and visual language, marking a specific phase in his development—his naturalist period in the first decade of the 20th century.
 During this time, Gaudí’s study of nature and organic forms led to innovative structural solutions based on geometric analysis.

 These geometric insights gave rise to his imaginative and ornamental style.
 Rooted in Baroque, Gaudí’s work exhibits structural richness and freedom from the rigidity of classical norms.
 In Park Güell, he introduced curved and undulating benches—a precursor to the style fully realized in the Sagrada Família.

 Originally, Güell and Gaudí envisioned the site as a private residential development of luxurious homes with modern amenities.
 The park's common spaces—stairways, terraces, gardens—were designed to embody the political and religious ideals of its creators.
 Symbolic references include political Catalanism (e.g., on the entrance stairway), and Catholicism (e.g., the Monumento al Calvario, initially conceived as a chapel).
 Classical elements and Greek mythology references are also present.